 Libraries aren’t infinite; they have limits you should be aware of.
 Some of the key document library limits are listed below.
 Learn more about SharePoint limits here.

-Send your documents through automated workflows that inform your colleagues when it’s time to provide input or ask your manager to review and approve your stuff.
+Send your documents through automated SharePoint workflows that inform your colleagues when it’s time to provide input or ask your manager to review and approve your stuff.
 Choose between a serial workflow and parallel workflow.
-They sometimes require more time to setup than they save.
+Beware, though: they sometimes require more time to setup than they save.

 The header photo is licensed CC-BY-SA 3.0 by my buddy David Iliff.
 The source photo is here.
 And it’s beautiful, so check it out.